bnosac/blackbar-docker/README.md

 - **blackbar-base**:

-   - Docker image based on prefecthq/prefect, version 2.15.0-python3.10 which is based on Ubuntu 20.04
    - Containing core software for project blackbar
+   - Docker image based on prefecthq/prefect, version 3.4.22-python3.10 which is based on Debian 13 (trixie)
+   - Docker image based on prefecthq/prefect, version 2.15.0-python3.10 which is based on Debian 12 (bookworm)

 ```
 docker pull ghcr.io/bnosac/blackbar-base:latest